 Here’s a section I am gradually building up on men’s specific health issues.
 So far we have Prostate Problems and how to do a self check for Testicular Cancer.
 Don’t forget also to check the oestrogen dominance factsheet.
 This is an often-missed issue for men so I’ve included male oestrogen dominance symptoms like prostate enlargement, ‘man boobs’, foggy thinking and loss of libido on that too.
 Check it out: Oestrogen Dominance.

 This is a controversial topic and I have seen many a man come in worried sick by a high PSA count.
 The first thing to know is that some experts now believe that the PSA count is not the be all and end all it is cracked up to be.
-Also, I have read that the vast majority of men do not usually die of prostate problems, they die with it, so you have plenty of time to research and gather your thoughts usually.
+Generally, you need to start lifestyle changes early on if your PSA is higher than it should be, don’t ignore it.
 Be led by your practitioners, of course.

 I need to write a lot more about this and will update this page for you as and when.
 Meantime, if you are concerned about prostate cancer, the PSA test and prostate treatment, you might like to read this article from the Alliance of Natural Health.
 It points you towards a film made by eminent producer Peter Starr in the US who suffered with it himself.

 It is a bit overblown in tone, as always, but the experts interviewed are very respected and the over-riding message seems to be that the PSA test is unreliable and despite a massive increase in diagnosis and therefore treatment, deaths from prostate cancer have not reduced since the 1930s.
 The recommendation is to change your diet and lifestyle and to think carefully about the treatments you choose which, I think, is sound advice.